ScilifelabDataCentre/data.scilifelab.se/CONTRIBUTING.md

     - preprint(s) [spelled as one word]
     - dataset(s) [spelled as one word]
     - the plural of _code_ is _code_ [this is a mass noun]
-    - the word _data_ is plural (e.g., we say _these data_)
+    - the word _data_ is plural (e.g. we say _these data_)
     - the plural of _training_ is _training_ [this is a mass noun; you can use “training opportunities” etc if you’d like]
     - reuse [spelled without a hyphen]
     - email [spelled without a hyphen]
     - SARS-CoV-2, COVID-19
-    - we use the British English “ise” (e.g., “visuali**s**e”, “visuali**s**ation”, “organi**s**ation”)
+    - we use the British English “ise” (e.g. “visuali**s**e”, “visuali**s**ation”, “organi**s**ation”)

 - **Titles:** in titles, only the first word and acronyms are capitalised.
-- **Acronyms:** only use acronyms if the full names/phrases would be used three times or more in the text (in other cases spell out all words in one or both cases).
-Spell out acronyms first time they are used, unless the acronym is widely accepted in common language e.g. DNA and RNA.
+- **Acronyms:** only use acronyms if the full names/phrases would be used three times or more in the text (in other cases spell out all of the words).
+Spell out acronyms first time they are used.
+The exceptions to this rule are widely accepted acronyms e.g. DNA and RNA.
+In these cases, there is no need to spell out the acronym.
-- **Capitals:** do not use all capitals for emphasis or in headings (e.g., we do not use “This Is An Important Text”)
+- **Capital letters:** do not use all capitals for emphasis or in headings (e.g. we do not use “This Is An Important Text”)
 - **Email addresses:** spell these out and make the email address the link e.g. [data-platform@scilifelab.se](mailto:data-platform@scilifelab.se).
 Do not hide the email address behind a word or phrase like “contact us”.
-- **Gender:** avoid using gender-specific words like “he” or “she”, in general write Anderssson and colleagues or Andersson et al.
+- **Gender:** avoid gendered pronouns like “he” or “she”.
+Write, for example, Andersson and colleagues, or Andersson et al.
 - **Dates:** use Wednesday 7th July 2021 (not Wednesday 7 July 2021 or other variations).
-- **Dates:** all sections should, if possible, have a "last updated:" field, this will make it easier for the reader to see if the section has been updated recently.

 ### Images

-- We should ideally try to create images "in house".
-Feel free to discuss any designs with the team if you would like feedback before submission.

-- Images may be provided from the Communications Office images or from  DC images.
-If we reuse images from elsewhere, we must have a clear understanding of the copyright and licence conditions.
-We must adhere to these conditions in all cases (appropriate referencing etc.).
-If we cannot find the exact license with which the image has been shared, we should assume that reuse is not allowed and therefore not use this image.

-- All in-house images should be added with a free licence.

-- Images integration should be tested to determine whether (a) the image looks as intended when it is embedded in a page, and (b) the image still looks good when viewed on a mobile device.
+- We should ideally try to create original images.
+Where this is not possible, the licence of the image should be checked and properly adhered to.
+If the licence terms are unclear, the image should not be used.
+Images from elsewhere should always be properly referenced.
+Please contact the team to discuss the use of an image if you are unsure.

 - Images should be optimised for size.
-This means uploading the images in the smallest possible size and resolution to ensure that they are displayed well.
-For example, thumbnail images should be uploaded 500px wide and 250px wide.
+This means uploading the images in the smallest possible size and resolution to ensure that they are displayed well (for example, thumbnail images should be 500px wide and 250px wide).
+Images integration should then be tested: check if the image looks as intended when it is embedded in a page, and if the image still looks good when viewed on a mobile device.

 ### Links

-- Links within the Platform are always given with “/” representing the beginning of the URL (e.g., `/highlights/inparanoidb/`) whereas the outside ones include "https://" (e.g., `https://scilifelab.figshare.com/`).
+- Links within the Platform are always given with “/” representing the beginning of the URL (e.g. `/highlights/inparanoidb/`) whereas the outside ones include "https://" (e.g. `https://scilifelab.figshare.com/`).

 - Always provide a DOI link where possible.
 If an article, an image, data, code, etc. has a DOI assigned, then the link should be: https://doi.org/[INSERT_DOI_HERE].
 For example, for a DOI such as 10.17044/scilifelab.18020801, then the link should be `https://doi.org/10.17044/scilifelab.18020801`.

-- Make the link text explicitly say where the link goes.
+- Wherever possible, the link text should explicitly state where the link goes.
 For example, display “the Contribute page”, not “click here”.

-- Avoid using the url as the link text.
+- Avoid using the URL as the link text.

 ### References